-Gallatin is a town in southernmost Columbia County 100 miles north of New York City.
+Gallatin New York Real Estate occupies a town in southernmost Columbia County, only 100 miles north of New York City.
 The population was 1,668 as of the 2010 census, and the area covers 39.6 square miles which remain largely agricultural.

 The region was part of Livingston Manor, formed from part of Ancram in 1830, and named for Albert Gallatin.
 The first European settlement in what is now Gallatin was in the early 1700’s.